 - Indoor humid levels should stay below 50%.

-- Rooms should be well ventilated will sufficient air circulation to avoid moisture buildup.
+- Rooms should be well ventilated with sufficient air circulation to avoid moisture buildup.

 Certified Mold Inspection South Jersey